Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities

 Following the previous method \cite{xu2021text}, the binary cross-entropy (BCE) loss is applied as the training criterion, which is calculated as:

-where $y_{i}$ is the ground-truth label for $i$-th audio embedding, which indicates the presence or absence of the query in $i$-th audio embedding when $y_{i}$ is equal to 1 or 0, respectively.
+where $y_{i}$ is the ground-truth label for $i$-th audio embedding.
+When $y_i$ is either 1 or 0, it indicates whether the query is present in the $i$-th audio embedding.
 During the evaluation stage, the similarity vector $\boldsymbol{z}$ is binarized to a prediction vector $\boldsymbol{\hat{y}}$ through the threshold $\beta$ as: